georgeboot/laravel-echo-api-gateway/README.md

 [![CI](https://github.com/georgeboot/laravel-echo-api-gateway/workflows/CI/badge.svg?event=push)](https://github.com/georgeboot/laravel-echo-api-gateway/actions?query=workflow%3ACI)
 [![codecov](https://codecov.io/gh/georgeboot/laravel-echo-api-gateway/branch/master/graph/badge.svg?token=UVIA3FBQPP)](https://codecov.io/gh/georgeboot/laravel-echo-api-gateway)

-## Not maintained!!!
-I currently don't have the time to maintain this package.

-My recommendation is to use Soketi serverless instead: https://renoki-25232877.hubspotpagebuilder.eu/soketi-serverless

-Basically free to use and very well build.

----

 This package enables you to use API Gateway‘s Websockets as a driver for [Laravel Echo](https://github.com/laravel/echo) , so you don’t have to use services like Pusher or Socket.io.